 Bell Buckle is a tiny town located in the state of Tennessee.
 With a population of 500 people and just one neighborhood, Bell Buckle is the 355th largest community in Tennessee.
-Bell Buckle has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Bell Buckle was built prior to World War II, making it one of the older and more historic towns in the country.

 Real Estate Prices

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bell Buckle is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bell Buckle is a town of professionals, sales and office workers and managers.
 There are especially a lot of people living in Bell Buckle who work in teaching (24.65%), office and administrative support (11.63%) and management occupations (7.44%).